 3. Surcharges are to pay for extra work required to dip the steel – this could be getting rid of paint, lacquer and zinc, or be related to handling like double end dipping, 3-dimensional or drilling holes.

-Tha bath is 12.6m long x 1.4m wide x 2.7m deep in Canning Vale and 12.6m long x 1.4m wide and 3m deep at Naval Base. maximum dip sizes for both single and double end dips can be found by looking at the graphs on the design page.
-Click here for max size graphs .
+The bath is 12.6m long x 1.4m wide x 2.7m deep in Canning Vale and 12.6m long x 1.4m wide and 3m deep at Naval Base.
+Maximum dip sizes for both single and double end dips can be found by looking at the graphs on the About Us page for each site.

 Galvanizing and concrete is a hot topic, especially in areas close to the coast or with a high salt water table.
 Because you can’t see your steel reinforcing once it is all embedded in the concrete, it gets difficult to know whether your building is safe from spalling (concrete cracking away from the steel reinforcing due to corrosion of the steel) and if this will mean expensive repairs for you later down the track.
 Please have a read of this comprehensive paper developed in conjunction with the Galvanizers Association of Australia.
 All you wanted to know about galvanized reo bar.

 Hot dip galvanizing thickness varies with the thickness of the steel and the steel composition.
 The coating varies from 45 microns (320 g/sq m) to above 300 microns (about 2100 g/sq m).
 Click to see a summary of ASNZ 4680-Standard Specification for HDG.

 It is interesting to note that inline products such as the galvanized hollow sections are usually about 30 microns and electroplated products usually do not exceed 20 microns.